 Pendulous crop in backyard chickens can be a stressful event to manage.

-In this article, I’m going to tell you exactly what pendulous crop in backyard chickens is, and how to deal with it.
-At the end, you’ll have a good idea of how to handle this situation, should you ever need to help one of your chickens!
+In this article, I’m going to tell you precisely what pendulous crop in your flock is, and how to deal with it.
+By the end, you’ll have a good idea of how to handle this situation, should you ever need to help one of your chickens!

 pendulous crop backyard chickens